anton-cornak/codefights-web/README.md

 # Code Fights
 Let the Code Fights begin!
 The first team to solve 5 algorithms will gain eternal glory!
-But first, we need to create the application that will make this possible...
+But first, we need to create the platform that will make all of this possible...

 ## General requirements
 - Participants should be able to register for event.
 - Participants should be able to login to the event when it starts.
 - Participants should have problem description and a way to submit their solution.
 - The solution should be evaluated using multiple unit tests written specifically for the desired programming language and the algorithm.
+- Visma should have access to a lot of metrics, such as completion time, data about participants etc - this will be used for a corporate-wide research about the usage of AI technologies in software development.
-**- The solution should run in Docker**
+**- The solution should run in any environment flawlessly - locally and on cloud as well**

 # Front-end
 ## Techstack